KEY TAKEAWAYS

 Weekly Indemnity (Short-Term Disability)

-• Benefit duration: 2 years to age 65
+• Benefit duration: up to age 65

 • Eligible for EI Premium Reduction Program